mafredri/phoenix-config/README.md

 ## Building

 ```
-npm install -g typescript typings

 git clone https://github.com/mafredri/phoenix-config.git
 cd phoenix-config
 npm install && typings install

-tsc
+npm run build
 ```

-The TypeScript compiler (`tsc`) will produce `out/phoenix.js` that can be used as Phoenix configuration.
+The TypeScript compiler and Webpack will produce `out/phoenix.js` that can be used as Phoenix configuration.

 ## License